Burgenland in Winter

 Naturally Sustainable

-Hotel Landhofmühle in southern Burgenland
+Hotel Landhofmühle in Southern Burgenland

 Claudia Fartek embraces sustainability and regionalism with conviction.
 The owner of Hotel Landhofmühle, located in Burgenland’s Raab Nature Park, has been committed to sustainable practices for 30 years.
 Why?
 Because for her, it has always been the sensible and logical thing to do.
 In recent years, sustainability, regionalism, and consistency have become increasingly important factors for holidaymakers.
 However, the Fartek family has always embodied these ideals as a natural extension of their hotel’s location in the heart of the Raab Nature Park in Burgenland.